FSCS Pension Protection Explained: Your Essential Guide for 2025

 If a pension provider goes bust, knowing how your pension is protected is vital.
 Financial advisers play a crucial role in guiding individuals on safeguarding their pensions and making informed investment decisions.

-Common Questions
+Common Pension Safety Questions

-How much of your pension is protected?
+How much of your pension is protected by the FSCS?

 The level of protection for your pension largely depends on the type of pension scheme and provider you have.